Event Planning for University Departments & Recognized Student Organizations

 Minors On Campus

 All programs and activities that involve minor children fall under the SPG 601.34.
 It is the university department and/or recognized student organizations responsibility to ensure that all requirements of this SPG are met and followed in order to use university facilities to hold the program and activities.
-Information on program registration, background checks and other resources can be found at here.
+Information on program registration, background checks and other resources can be found here.